andrewacashner/hearingfaithms/chapters/chapter-2.md

 steadfastly gives assent."
 [@Catholic:Catechismus1614, 15:
-"Igitvr credendi vox, hoc loco putare, existimare, opinari, non significat, sed vt docent sacræ litteræ, certissimæ assensionis vim habet, qua mens Deo sua mysteria aperienti, firmè constantérq; assentitur."]
+"Igitvr credendi vox, hoc loco putare, existimare, opinari, non significat, sed vt docent sacrae litterae, certissimae assensionis vim habet, qua mens Deo sua mysteria aperienti, firmè constantérq; assentitur."]
 This theology of faith begins with God's grace opening the mind of the passive person, but ends with an act of the individual will.